 Is the state of the world keeping you up at night?
 You’re not alone.
 Recent studies have found an increase in people who are reporting trouble falling and staying asleep.
-In fact, about 40% of the general population reports problems getting a solid night’s worth of sleep and the number is even higher for people with active COVID-19.
+In fact, about 40% of the general population reports problems getting a solid night’s worth of sleep.

 Stress, changes in schedule, increased screen time, and decreased exposure to sunlight all contribute to sleep disruption.
 Unfortunately, not getting enough sleep can result in more than just being tired the next day.
 Sleep deprivation is linked to depression, weight gain, and a lowered immune system.
 The last thing anyone wants these days is a lowered immune system.
 Fortunately, there are proven methods to help you sleep soundly and effectively—without medication.